 - Navigate and take advantage of university resources, services and program opportunities based on individual and professional needs

-- Understand and assume responsibility for fulfilling academic requirements to complete degree program
+- Understand and assume responsibility for fulfilling academic requirements to complete their degree program

 - Understand relevant university policies and procedures